-Students and employees are required to wear their identification cards on lanyards so that others know of their role at the College and so that visitors will be identifiable.
+Students and employees are required to have their TJC-issued ID on their person while on campus.
 Visitors are always welcome at our facilities and we want to treat them with respect and be helpful while they are here.

 When / where can I get my TJC ID card and lanyard?

 Each student at Tyler Junior College must obtain a TJC Student Identification card and lanyard in conjunction with the registration process.
 Similarly, employees will obtain an ID card at the time of hire.
 These cards are to be retained throughout the student’s attendance at TJC and should be updated during each registration period.
 A student must present a PAID registration receipt in order to obtain an ID card or update sticker from the Campus Police Department.